Skip to content

 Ok.
 So, you either find the diagnosis, or you don’t, right?
 Not entirely.

 Parents frequently view a genetic diagnosis as precise and unequivocal and can be perplexed by vague and uncertain interpretations of results.
 Imagine, for example, if all our genes were cake recipes.
 Our task is to compare them to a giant Martha Stewart reference compendium.
-WES is able to identify each time a recipe varies from the Martha Stewart original but does not have the capability to bake that cake, to see what the effect of the new recipe is.
+WES can identify each time a recipe varies from the Martha Stewart original but cannot bake that cake, to see what the effect of the new recipe is.
 Some changes are obvious.
 If the new recipe stops at ‘preheat the oven’, substitutes sugar with salt, or asks for vibranium, clearly there is no cake to be had.
 But what about subtle changes?
 Can sugar be substituted by honey?
 Can you double the chocolate (umm…yes!)?
-The latter constitute a group of variants known as variants of uncertain significance (VUS) and need to be considered with caution.
+The latter constitute a group of variants of uncertain significance (VUS) and need to be considered cautiously.

 Genomic testing can be either singleton or trio.
 Singleton sequences only the child’s DNA.
 Trio sequencing achieves a higher diagnostic yield by analyzing the child’s and parental DNA together.
 This ability to segregate variants in real-time substantially reduces the number of red herrings or the risk of throwing the proverbial baby out with the bioinformatic bathwater.